murar8/serde_nested_with/README.md

 [![.github/workflows/audit.yml](https://github.com/murar8/serde_nested_with/actions/workflows/audit.yml/badge.svg)](https://github.com/murar8/serde_nested_with/actions/workflows/audit.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a small procedural macro that allows you to use serde's `with`, `serialize_with` and `deserialize_with` attributes with a nested module or function.
+This is a small procedural macro that allows you to use serde attributes with a nested module or function.
 This is useful when you want to use a custom (de)serializer that is defined in a different module or crate.

 ## Installation